 The first parameter allowed to vary in the optimisation function is the discharge pressure.
 Fig. 6 illustrates how the operational strategy in each scenario varies with ambient temperatures.
 In Scenario 1, the discharge pressure of the compressors follow the supply temperature of the municipal water.
-The discharge pressure peaks at 59 bar at ambient temperatures above 10°C, and decreases linearly with temperature until the minimum of 48 bar is reached at -10°C ambient temperature.
+The discharge pressure peaks at 59 bar at ambient temperatures above 10°C, and decrease linearly with temperature until the minimum of 48 bar is reached at -10°C. At this point, the heat sink (municipal water) temperature has reached its minimum level.